ArpanGohel/COMP229-F2020-MidTerm-300565463/README.md

 # COMP229-M2022-MidTerm Test

-## Welcome to the MidTerm Project - the Favourite Book List App
+## Welcome to the MidTerm Project - the Favorite Book List App

 To start the app  you need to start MongoDb database locally and then use **`npm start`** to start the web app.